-Starting out I traveled through a forest of hemlock, oak and beech.
-As the trail leveled out, I followed the switchbacks the led me through a rhododendron tunnel, after which the trail gets pretty steep just below its intersection with the famed Appalachian Trail.
+Starting out I travelled through a forest of hemlock, oak and beech.
+As the trail levelled out, I followed the switchbacks the led me through a rhododendron tunnel, after which the trail gets pretty steep just below its intersection with the famed Appalachian Trail.
 I enjoyed my snack and gave thanks for the beauty that surrounds me in this park.

 If I’d had more daylight hours I would have completed more miles and headed west for a visit to the Mt.
 Cammerer fire tower.
 Instead, I finished my hike by heading to Davenport Gap and the TN/NC state line located on Old Road Number 32.

 Part of what makes this trail so lovely is that most of the time you’re hiking along Chestnut Branch waterway, and if you look carefully, you may spot fence posts, rock walls and other indications that a community inhabited this rugged land.